How much do Realtors get Paid and When in BC?

 Who Pays Realtor Fees in BC?

-Buyers VERY RARELY pay their Realtors for real estate services.
+Buyers VERY RARELY pay their Realtors directly for real estate services.

 For presales, developers pays Realtors via the marketing company via our brokerage OR if there is no project marketing company, developers pay our brokerage directly and then our brokerage transfers the commission funds into our accounts or we receive a cheque from our brokerage.

 For existing properties and presale condo assignments, the seller typically pays all the commission (see what we charge below) in the transaction.
-The commissions are paid and distributed to the Realtors by the brokerages of the buyers agents and sellers agents as well as the conveyancing lawyers (i.e. the lawyers who helped transfer title of the property or assign ownership of the assignment).
+The commissions are paid and distributed to the Realtors by the brokerages of the buyers agents and sellers agents via the conveyancing lawyers (i.e. the lawyers who helped transfer title of the property or assign ownership of the assignment).

 Realtors Get Bonuses & Increased Commissions?

-Often in softer markets where there is lot of competition for Realtors attention among projects, the commission amount offered will increase (sometimes up to and above 3% of the purchase price) and often bonuses are offered (usually a set amount in $10,000 increments).
+Often in softer markets where there is lot of competition for Realtors attention among presale condo projects, the commission amount offered will increase (sometimes up to and above 3% of the purchase price) and often bonuses are offered (usually a set amount in $10,000 increments).